turnermd86/threat-mitigation-education/Recommendations and Implications for Future Research/recs.rst

 .. image:: /images/ADDIE.jpg

-A.	Recommendations for practice in the field and implications for other researchers to add to what you have done:
+Recommendations for practice in the field and implications for other researchers to add to what you have done:
 a.
 Practical experimentation and data analysis revealed insights that will be synthesized to develop a comprehensive security awareness training program for cyberspace operators.
 This training program will be tailored to educate operators about emerging threats, enhance their ability to detect encoded commands and equip them with best practices for threat mitigation.
 b.
 Instructional System Development
 i.
 Analysis